Zren/quassel-pushbullet/README.md

 # quassel-pushbullet

-A service that monitors your quassel account for highlights and sends a pushbullet notification.
+A service that monitors your quassel account for highlights and sends a pushbullet notification. quassel-pushbullet uses libquassel which is a simple implementation of the network part of QuasselClient in NodeJS.

 ![](http://i.imgur.com/H4qcmr8.png)